T-Mobile US: Reports

 On December 9, 2009, the non-profit organization American Rights at Work published a report written by Prof. John Logan, Director of Labor Studies at San Francisco State University, titled "Lowering the Bar or Setting the Standard?
 Deutsche Telekom's U.S. Labor Practices".
 The report details behavior by the company that the author perceives as anti-union including dissemination of anti-union materials, intimidation and threats directed at pro-union workers, "captive audience meetings" and the retention of anti-union specialists.
 In the report, which is based on documents from the National Labor Relations Board, internal company memos and handbooks, and interviews with workers, Logan asserts that the company engaged in a systematic campaign to prevent employees from forming a union and that DT was guilty of operating by a double standard.
-He claims that Deutsche Telekom respects workers' rights in Germany, where it cooperates closely with unions, but mistreats workers in the United States and interferes with their right to organize.

 On September 2, 2010, Human Rights Watch released a report written by Lance Compa titled "A Strange Case: Violations of Workers' Freedom of Association in the United States by European Multinational Corporations".
 The report concludes that "company policy has translated into practices that leave the workforce fearful about even seeking union representation."
 DT proclaims its adherence to international labor law and standards that are embodied in German domestic laws.
 But HRW found that "T-Mobile USA's harsh opposition to workers' freedom of association in the United States betrays Deutsche Telekom's purported commitment to social responsibility, impedes constructive dialogue with employee representatives, and in several cases, has violated ILO and OECD labor and human rights standards".

 Labor Related Awards

 T-Mobile has received multiple workplace awards.
 T-Mobile received a score of 100 on the Disability Equality Index (DEI), which measures disability inclusion.
 They were also named the Best Place to Work for LGBT Equality by the Human Rights Campaign for four consecutive years.
 T-Mobile was also awarded a Designation for the top 100 Military Friendly Employer by Military Friendly in 2017 for the tenth time.
 It was recognized as one of the World's Most Ethical Companies by the Ethisphere Institute for the ninth year in a row.
-In addition to national awards, T-Mobile has also won local awards in many locations, including the best place to work in Albuquerque, New Mexico and Wichita, Kansas where the company has call centers located.
+In addition to national awards, T-Mobile has also won local awards in many locations, including the best place to work in Albuquerque, New Mexico, and Wichita, Kansas, where the company has some call centers located.
 On February 16, 2018 Fortune announced their 100 best companies to work for, naming T-Mobile 86th.
 On July 24, 2018, Forbes ranked T-Mobile 182nd on their top 300 Best Places to Work for Women list.